 Downtown is Cincinnati’s largest employment center, with approximately 70,000 people in the area every day.
 It has been proven in cities from Atlanta to Seattle that fixed rails in the ground with thousands of potential riders draw new storefronts and businesses, as well as fixed up housing.
 That new development will put people to work and boost the city’s tax revenue.

-There will be 18 stops located along the first phase of the route.
+There will be 18 stops located along the route.

 Shelters, designed by Cincinnati-based DNK Architects and chosen because of their clean, simple and modular approach, are U.S. Department of Transportation 'Buy America' compliant.
 After researching stations along streetcar routes in several cities, DNK Architects developed a design that would be easily recognized and protect riders from the elements for the short time they will be waiting at stops.